ModelEarth/community-data/process/python/bea/README.md

 # Community Data (us_econ)

-Online at our [Google Colab](https://colab.research.google.com/drive/1gXlpE6Hmc60RRsbYXuJ4QRoKyfnv2wzC) - not tested
+Also online at our [Google Colab](https://colab.research.google.com/drive/1gXlpE6Hmc60RRsbYXuJ4QRoKyfnv2wzC) - not tested

 Open Jupyter Notebook in a browser with the command: